Observation Point (Zion National Park)

 Observation Point is a 6507 ft elevation Navajo Sandstone feature located in Zion National Park, in Washington County of southwest Utah, United States.
 Observation Point is situated at the north end of Zion Canyon, towering 2,100 ft above the canyon floor and the North Fork of the Virgin River which drains precipitation runoff from this viewpoint.
 A popular 8-mile round-trip trail climbs from the Weeping Rock trailhead along Zion Canyon Road to reach the top.
+Due to a major rockfall from Cable Mountain, which has destroyed the lower part of this trail, the Observation Point is currently only accessible from the East Mesa or Stave Spring trailhead.
 Neighbors visible from the point include The Great White Throne, Cathedral Mountain, Angels Landing, and Cable Mountain.
 This geographical feature's name was officially adopted in 1934 by the U.S. Board on Geographic Names.

 Climate

 Spring and fall are the most favorable seasons to visit Observation Point.
 According to the Köppen climate classification system, it is located in a Cold semi-arid climate zone, which is defined by the coldest month having an average mean temperature below 32 °F, and at least 50% of the total annual precipitation being received during the spring and summer.
 This desert climate receives less than 10 in of annual rainfall, and snowfall is generally light during the winter.